BenWheatley/alephone-js/README.md

 * Modern-ish GLSL
 * AI based software development

-So I'm planning to combine all three by converting this into JavaScript.
+So I'm planning to combine all ~~three~~ four by converting this into JavaScript.

 As for why Marathon: we have DOOM on enough platforms already, why not give the 90s Mac equivalent some love?